 Virtual events are the future — according to the tech venture capitalists whose job it is to invest billions of dollars into the most promising tools available.
 Not only is this event type more sustainable, it’s also easier for speakers and attendees alike to join in without the usual barriers that physical/in-person events present.
 Plus, there are many perks of being able to easily measure engagement as it pertains to future event planning.

 Wrike Collaborate 2022, our company’s annual work management conference, brought in over 4,500 registrations!
 Attendees are still taking advantage of all that was offered at the conference over a month after it was held by watching the on-demand sessions, including the Product Keynote: Introducing the Next Generation of Work Management.

 Does a virtual event need a presenter?

 A presenter at a virtual event is a single host or group of speakers who offer their knowledge on a given subject matter.
-And no, a virtual event does not need one.
-Not all virtual events need to revolve around learning.
+But not all of these events need to revolve around learning.
 Some do better as social or networking opportunities.
-And not all virtual events need to rely on a singular source for leadership.
+And not all need to rely on a singular source for leadership.
 Instead, they can function more as group-driven experiences like accountability workshops or topic masterminds.

 How do you plan a virtual event?

 To plan a virtual event, you have to do a lot of the same things you would if the event were entirely in-person.
-But what makes virtual event planning different is how you research your audience, which virtual event type you choose, where you choose to host it, and what virtual event technology you partner with to run it all from start to finish.
+But what makes this event planning different is how you research your audience, which event type you choose, where you choose to host it, and what event technology you partner with to run it all from start to finish.